gadeamm/MacroAnalysisBloodVessels/README.md

 # MacroAnalysisBloodVessels
 Macro for Analysis of the blood vessels implemented for [ImageJ](http://imagej.nih.gov/ij/) or [Fiji](https://fiji.sc/)

-This macro has been developed for the analysis of the blood vessels density for an assay performed by Andrea Luengas-Martinez (Centre for Dermatology Research, The University of Manchester)
+This macro has been developed for the analysis of the blood vessels density for an assay performed by Andrea Luengas-Martinez (Centre for Dermatology Research, The University of Manchester).

+You can find more information:
+Luengas-Martinez A, Hardman-Smart J, Rutkowski D, Purba TS, Paus R, Young HS.
+Vascular Endothelial Growth Factor Blockade Induces Dermal Endothelial Cell Apoptosis in a Clinically Relevant Skin Organ Culture Model.
+Skin Pharmacol Physiol.
+2020;33(3):110-118. doi: 10.1159/000508344.
+Epub 2020 Jun 22.
+PMID: 32570235.

 ## Description